Imelda leaves 2 dead in Texas, others stranded and trapped

 Officials in Harris County, which includes Houston, said there had been a combination of at least 1,700 high-water rescues and evacuations to get people to shelter as the longevity and intensity of the rain quickly came to surprise even those who had been bracing for floods.
 The storm also flooded parts of southwestern Louisiana.

-More than 900 flights were canceled or delayed in Houston.
+More than 900 flights were canceled or delayed in Houston on Thursday.
 Further along the Texas Gulf Coast, authorities at one point warned that a levee could break near Beaumont in Jefferson County.
-During Harvey, Beaumont's only pump station was swamped by floodwaters, leaving residents without water service for more than a week.
+During Harvey, Beaumont’s only pump station was swamped by floodwaters, leaving residents without water service for more than a week.

 A man in his 40s or 50s drowned when he tried to drive a van through 8-foot-deep floodwaters near Bush Intercontinental Airport in Houston during the Thursday afternoon rush hour, Harris County Sheriff Ed Gonzalez said.